 Design for Learning through Real Experience

-Jennings Community School recognizes the large difference between active and passive learning experiences.
-As the center for learning, the brain learns more, deeper and with longer lasting effects from real life learning experiences.
+Jennings Community School recognizes the significant difference between active and passive learning experiences.
+As the center for learning, the brain learns more, deeper, and with longer-lasting effects from real-life learning experiences.
 In one-way classroom experiences such as listening to a lecture or merely observing, learning occurs but with less impact and fades more quickly as compared to getting involved and participating actively.
-The school places its students in situations where they have to think, solve problems, interact with others in situations as close to real life as possible.
-Students must establish goals, create learning plans, establish courses of action, present findings and be held accountable for results.
+The school places its students in situations where they have to think, solve problems, interact with others in situations as close to real-life as possible.
+Students must establish goals, create learning plans, establish courses of action, present findings, and be held accountable for results.
 This happens most effectively through experiences and activities where students have important roles and exercise responsibility.
 This is learning by doing.
-With experiential learning everyone is a learner and everyone is a teacher.
-JCS teachers act in the role as “facilitators of learning” in helping students be responsible citizens, achieve fulfilling careers, become lifelong learners and achieve their passions.
-The various items around this wheel describe key features of the school.
+With experiential learning everyone is a learner, and everyone is a teacher.
+JCS teachers act in the role as “facilitators of learning” in helping students be responsible citizens, achieve fulfilling careers, become lifelong learners, and achieve their passions.
+The assorted items around this wheel describe key features of the school.

-Service learning offers opportunities for students to make a difference in their school and the community through their efforts and applying school learning.
-This results in the good feelings of self-efficacy or knowledge that “I can make a difference.”
-Examples include volunteering at a community agency such as the Goodwill, helping in a food kitchen and helping maintain the school’s computers or touring visitors.
+Service-learning offers opportunities for students to make a difference in their school and the community through their efforts and applying school learning.
+This results in good feelings of self-efficacy or knowledge that “I can make a difference.”
+Examples include volunteering at a community agency such as Goodwill, helping in a food kitchen, and helping maintain the school’s computers or touring visitors.
 JCS expects every student to serve in a “department” that accomplishes important school tasks.
 Community service is required of every student.

 Personal Learning Plans

 Every student has a Personal Learning Plan (PLP) at Jennings Community School.
-The PLP, tailored to their needs, learning styles and school expectations is developed by the student in consultation with their advisor and their parents.
-It contains goals, how to achieve those goals and evidence of progress toward goals, projects and graduation.
+The PLP, tailored to their needs, learning styles, and school expectations are developed by the student in consultation with their advisor and their parents.
+It contains goals, how to achieve those goals, and evidence of progress toward goals, projects, and graduation.
 The PLP is reviewed and updated periodically by the student, advisor and parents.
-Goal setting and its attainment determine elements for success at the school and in life.
+Goal setting and its attainment determine elements for success at school and in life.

-Trips to various places in the United States and beyond increase understanding of different cultures, history, geography and other areas.
-Students plan trips by researching budgets, meals, lodging, maps and using the Internet to learn about destinations and route highlights.
-Trips include journals, interviews, photography and reflection.
+Trips to various places in the United States and beyond increase understanding of diverse cultures, history, geography, and other areas.
+Students plan trips by researching budgets, meals, lodging, maps, and using the Internet to learn about destinations and route highlights.
+Trips include journals, interviews, photography, and reflection.
 Many students report that trips have been among the most important stimulating eye-opening learning experiences of their schooling years.

 Courses, Seminars, Workshops

 The school provides specific short courses on topics of importance and standard school subjects often in a seminar or workshop mode to increase active learning by participation and involvement.
-These might include, for example, the science of nutrition or modern politics with students carrying out activities that peak interest for further exploration or community action.
-Many seminars or workshops emerge from world, state or local current news events.
-Community experts and local resource people share their experiences with students as “sparks,” activities to spur interests, excite ideas and serve as jumping off points to new vocabulary and concepts.
-The world and all of its complexity and variety need to be understood by students.
+These might include, for example, the science of nutrition or modern politics with students carrying out activities that pique interest for further exploration or community action.
+Many seminars or workshops emerge from the world, state, or local current news events.
+Community experts and local resource people share their experiences with students as “sparks,” activities to spur interests, excite ideas, and serve as jumping-off points to new vocabulary and concepts.
+The world and all its complexity and variety need to be understood by students.

 Restorative justice is a process where all people affected by an injustice have an opportunity to discuss how they have been affected by the wrong and to decide what should be done to repair the harm.
 Three key ideas support restorative justice.
-First is the understanding that the victim and the surrounding community have both been affected by the action of the offender.
-Second, the offender’s obligation is to make amends with both the victim and the involved community.
+First is the understanding that the victim and the surrounding community have the action of the offender affected both.
+Second, the offender’s obligation is to make amends with both the victim and the community involved.
 Third, and the most important process of restorative justice, is the concept of ‘healing,’ or the collaborative unburdening of pain for the victim, offender, and community.
-All parties engage in creating agreements in order to avoid recidivism and to restore how the wrongdoing can be righted which allows the victim to have a direct say in the judgment process.
-This gives offenders the opportunity to understand the harm they have caused, while demonstrating to the community that the offender might also have also suffered harm.
-Healing by reintegration of offenders into the community, strives to restore harmony, health, and well-being by comprising personal accountability, decision-making and the making right of harm.
+All parties engage in creating agreements to avoid recidivism and to restore how the wrongdoing can be righted which allows the victim to have a direct say in the judgment process.
+This gives offenders the opportunity to understand the harm they have caused while demonstrating to the community that the offender might also have also suffered harm.
+Healing by reintegration of offenders into the community strives to restore harmony, health, and well-being by comprising personal accountability, decision-making, and the making right of harm.

 Project-based learning involves a student or several students working on a topic of interest.
-The process includes researching the topic, gathering information, organizing information and reporting findings.
-The reports may take the form of a written essay, a dramatic presentation such as a play or musical, discussion with adult resources and always include a public presentation before an audience of peers and adults.
-Student interest areas vary enormously and projects provide an outlet for exploring what may range from a passing interest or what turns out as a lifelong career or avocation.
-Exploring a topic requires a fairly rigorous application and demonstration of many skills and knowledge areas.
-For this reason project-based learning has become an important part of the school’s curriculum and mode of operation.
+The process includes researching the topic, gathering information, organizing information, and reporting findings.
+The reports may take the form of a written essay, a dramatic presentation such as a play or musical, discussion with adult resources, and always include a public presentation before an audience of peers and adults.
+Student interest areas vary enormously, and projects provide an outlet for exploring what may range from a passing interest or what turns out to a lifelong career or avocation.
+Exploring a topic requires a rigorous application and demonstration of many skills and knowledge areas.
+For this reason, project-based learning has become an important part of the school’s curriculum and mode of operation.

 Students as Resource

-By serving an internship in an organization for a period of time, students learn a great deal about how an organization works, how adults interact and their own abilities and potential.
+By serving an internship in an organization for a period, students learn a great deal about how an organization works, how adults interact, and their own abilities and potential.
 These include internships without pay and formal Work Experience programs for pay.
-Both immerse students in real world community organizations and businesses outside the school.
-Students learn the importance of record keeping, writing skills, and math skills which increases their motivation to improve their academic learning in school.
-Students learn that punctuality is critically important, schedules must be met, behavior must conform to norms, dress is important and courtesy is essential to an organization’s bottom line.
-These are real world learnings of great importance and have a significant impact on students.
+Both immerse students in real-world community organizations and businesses outside the school.
+Students learn the importance of record-keeping, writing skills, and math skills which increases their motivation to improve their academic learning in school.
+Students learn that punctuality is critically important, schedules must be met, behavior must conform to norms, dress is important, and courtesy is essential to an organization’s bottom line.
+These are real-world learnings of significant importance and have a significant impact on students.

 Online and Technology

-JCS gives every student an “office” meaning a home base desk exclusively with a computer linked to the Internet.
-The Internet and other technology resources are greatly valued by students carrying out their projects, satisfying interests or other learning activities.
+JCS gives every student an “office”, meaning a home base desk exclusively with a computer linked to the Internet.
+The Internet and other technology resources are valued by students carrying out their projects, satisfying interests, or other learning activities.
 All students are expected to become proficient at word processing, e-mail, graphic programs, presentation programs, Internet searching and other technology tools.
-Online learning programs are used for specific skill and knowledge development.
-For example, Kahn Academy provides an individualized program in math and other topics that has proven of value.
+Online learning programs are used for specific skills and knowledge development.
+For example, Kahn Academy provides an individualized program in math and other topics that have proven of value.